bmatsuo/bmatsuo.github.io/_drafts/reverse-routes-in-go.markdown

 Gorilla acheives reverse routing through named routes and named parameters.
 Both of these things make it intrinsically error prone when used casually.

-You could criticize the implementation in "github.com/gorilla/mux".
-But in my opinion there will always be some unsafe aspects to reverse routing.
-The complexity of the reverse routing problem is too much to deal with at the runtime package level.
+Strings are easy to mistype and there's no way of ensuring that a string literal on one line of code is equal to the string literal on another line at compile time.
+I don't think that the authors did anything wrong, per se.
+They are coping with a language limitation.
+But it's my opinion that they are doing it wrong.

 ##Roll your own reverse routes

-So runtime packages are not adequate to deal with the problem.
+So runtime packages are not adequate to deal with the problem of reverse routes.
 And code generation is out of the question.
 The only option left is to implement reverse routing at the application level.

 I hear the gopher crying out, "Oh.
 Fuck.
 No." Just hear me out.
 Let's just make simplifying assumptions that make the problem of reverse routes tractable